esperanca-leonardo/quick-form-fill-automation/README.md

 7. **Completion:** After registering all the products, the browser is closed.

 ## 💻 Technologies Used
-- [**Python:**](https://www.python.org/) The automation is developed using Python, a versatile and widely-used programming language known for its simplicity and readability.
+- [**Python:**](https://www.python.org/) A versatile and widely-used programming language known for its simplicity and readability.
+It's used to develop the automation.
-- [**Selenium:**](https://www.selenium.dev/) Selenium is utilized for browser automation, enabling the script to interact with web elements and simulate user actions such as clicking buttons and filling in forms.
+- [**Selenium:**](https://www.selenium.dev/) Utilized for browser automation, enabling interaction with web elements and simulating user actions.
-- [**Pandas:**](https://pandas.pydata.org/) The Pandas library is employed for data manipulation, allowing the automation to read product data from an Excel file and handle it efficiently within the Python environment.
+- [**Pandas:**](https://pandas.pydata.org/) Employed for efficient data manipulation, enabling the automation to handle product data from an Excel file within the Python environment.
-- [**WebDriver (Chrome):**] Chrome WebDriver is used to control the Chrome browser during automation, providing a programmatic interface for interacting with the browser.
-- [**Excel:**](https://support.microsoft.com/en-us/excel) Product data is stored in an Excel file format, which is a widely-used and accessible format for tabular data storage.
+- [**Excel:**](https://support.microsoft.com/en-us/excel) Product data is stored in an Excel file format, widely-used and accessible for tabular data storage.

 ## Project Dependencies
 This automation depends on two additional projects: